wp-plugins/wp-local-toolbox/readme.md

 // enable the Airplane Mode toggle define('WPLT_AIRPLANE', 'true');

-// send an email to someone@somewhere.com when any post or page is updated define('WPLT_NOTIFY','someone@somewhere.com')
+// send an email to someone@somewhere.com
+// whenever any post or page is updated define('WPLT_NOTIFY','someone@somewhere.com')
 `